skrattaren/apf.rst/apf.rst

 - [p.
 65/53] "TIME LIKE AN EVER-ROLLING STREAM BEARS ALL ITS..."

-  Death is quoting from "`Our God, Our Help in Ages Past`_", by Isaac Watts.
+  Death is quoting from **Our God, Our Help in Ages Past**, by Isaac Watts.
   The verse in full is:

         Time like an ever-rolling stream